swmannepalli/MicrosoftFabric-CI-CD/configuration/start.md

 Follow instructions from this link -- https://learn.microsoft.com/en-us/rest/api/fabric/articles/fabric-command-line-interface#get-the-cli

-Make sure you log into the Fabric portal.cd
+You don't have to log into the Fabric portal now.

 ## 📝 Exercise 3: Get the Workshop Code